huangsam/python-algorithms/README.md

 The goal of this repository is to help both students and professionals brush up on their Computer Science fundamentals.
 All of the modules are written in Python and `pytest` is the test runner used for this project.

-**NOTE:** It is strongly suggested for users to use the latest version of Python 3.x to ensure the algorithms and test code work as expected.
+**NOTE:** Please use the latest version of Python 3.x to ensure the code works as expected.

 ## Categories